quixio/quix-samples/python/readme.md

-# Python Library Samples
+# Python library samples

-Samples for Read, Write and Models.
+Samples for read, write and models.

-## Develop Locally
+## Develop locally

-Whether you're on Windows, Linux, Mac or Docker we've got you covered.
-Check out the readme.md file for your environment, [here](local-development/), to get the dependencies installed and get up and running.
+Whether you're on Windows, Linux, Mac or Docker, we've got you covered.
+Check out the readme.md file for your environment [here](local-development/) to install the dependencies and get up and running.